virtualzone/usg-blacklist/README.md

 ## Preparing the USG
 1. Create an IPv4 firewall group named "Dynamic Threat List".
 1. Create firewall rules in WAN_LOCAL, WAN_OUT, WAN_IN to drop traffic from/to this group.
+1. Optional: Create an IPv6 firewall group named "Dynamic Threat List IPv6".
+1. Optional: Create firewall rules in WAN_LOCAL, WAN_OUT, WAN_IN to drop traffic from/to this group.
 1. Create an SSH key using ```ssh-keygen``` and install the public key in your UniFi SDN Controller under: Settings > Site > Device Authentication

 ## Updating the firewall rules